MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/getting-started.md

 ### [Other environments](#tab/msal-credential)

-Configure your local, on-prem, or other environment to use [environment variables](https://www.npmjs.com/package/@azure/identity#environment-variables).
+Configure your local, on-premises, or other environment to use [environment variables](https://www.npmjs.com/package/@azure/identity#environment-variables).

 The value for the [MSAL SDK](https://www.npmjs.com/package/@azure/identity)'s DefaultAzureCredential is controlled by the runtime environment.